-- 1. Quilt must contain 3 layers: top (hand or machine stitched,) batting, backing. - 2.
+- Quilt must contain 3 layers: top (hand or machine stitched,) batting, backing. - 2.
 If edge finish is not described in the class description the following are accepted options: - Stitched and turned- Backing is placed right sides together with top, stitched and turned.
 Opening is sewn closed.
-No binding needed. - Self-binding-Backing is brought to the front, folded, and stitched to the quilt. - Applied binding- Separate binding applied with mitered corners. - Decorative stitched edge- optional for Class #851, #856 and #858 only. - 3.
+No binding needed. - Self-binding-Backing is brought to the front, folded, and stitched to the quilt. - Applied binding- Separate binding applied with mitered corners. - Decorative stitched edge- optional for Class #856 and #857 - 3.
 Quilting minimum 4" apart, unless otherwise indicated in class description using the following methods: - Hand tack - Hand quilt - Use domestic sewing machine quilt - No long arm or hooped embroidery quilting accepted - 4.
 Size is listed by class with measurements of perimeter (total outer edge measurement.)
 Ex.
 120" = 30" square or 25" x 35" rectangle or any other combination of 120".
-Can be smaller or larger as noted in class information.

-- 5. Hanging sleeve or tabs are optional except in #846. - Strip/String Quilt: Use strips of varying widths to make 4-blocks, sewn together for the top.
+Can be smaller or larger as noted in class information. - 5.
+Hanging sleeve or tabs are optional except in #846. - Strip/String Quilt: Use strips of varying widths to make 4-blocks, sewn together for the top.
 Stitched and turned or self-binding suggested.
 Perimeter not to exceed 132".
-Quilting lines can be up to 8" apart.
 Suitable for beginner. - Wall Hanging: Begin with a square or rectangle piece of focus fabric or printed panel.
 Add at least 2 borders to the center block/panel.
 Add fabric loops for hanging.
 Finish with stitch and turn.
-Quilting can be stitch-in-the-ditch or echo quilting up to 6" apart.
+Quilting can be stitch-in-the-ditch or echo quilting.
 Perimeter not to exceed 132".
 Suitable for beginner.
 Hanging sleeve or tabs are required. - Four Patch Runner: Hand or machine piece 3 four patch blocks.
 Each four-patch must include at least two 6-inch square patchwork units made with square and/or rectangle pieces (ex. four patch, rail fence.)
 No triangle pieces.
 Finished quilt should measure 12"x 36".
-Quilting lines can be up to 6" apart.
 Stitch and turn or self-binding suggested.
 Suitable for advanced beginner. - Quilt-As-You-Go Quilt: Create a quilt using any quilt-as-you-go method.
 Add rows to the edge so that face fabric, batting and backing are attached to the previous piece.
 There is no additional quilting needed.
 Applied binding with mitered corners.
 Perimeter should not exceed 144".
 Suitable for the advanced beginner - Small Patchwork Quilt: Sew four 12" square blocks or nine 9" square blocks with sashing and/or borders.
 Triangle pieces and/or machine applique' are required.
 Hand or machine quilt.
 Applied binding with mitered corners.
-Finished quilt not to exceed 36" x 36 ". - 850 Dimensional Pieces, Miniature Scale or Landscape Design Quilt: Create a quilt using dimensional pieces, miniature scale, or landscape design techniques.
+Finished quilt not to exceed 36" x 36". - Dimensional Pieces, Miniature Scale or Landscape Design Quilt: Create a quilt using dimensional pieces, miniature scale, or landscape design techniques.
 May include fused fabric, dimensional additions, hand or machine applique, free motion quilting and/or decorative edge finish.
-Perimeter size a minimum 100" and a maximum size of 200". - Squares or Strips Precut: Sew a top using pre-cut squares (21⁄2" or 5",) 21⁄2" x 42" (WOF) strips or a combination of these.
+Finished quilt not to exceed a maximum of 100 inches perimeter. - Squares or Strips Precut: Sew a top using squares and/or strips.
+Pre-cuts acceptable.
 Applied binding with mitered corners.
-Perimeter not to exceed 160". - Appliquè: Pillow with appliquè: Choose a pattern to applique by hand or any machine stitch onto a background.
-Raw edge applique is acceptable Finish into a 14" or 16" pillow.
-Quilting as appropriate for the piece. - Foundation Paper Pieced Quilt: Use foundation paper piecing techniques for the quilt top.
+Perimeter not to exceed 200". - Appliquè: Pillow with appliquè: Hand applique design on a minimum of 4 blocks.
+Applique can be raw edge or turned edge.
+Sashing and border required.
+Quilting required.
+Perimeter not to exceed 120 inches.
 Applied binding with mitered corners.
-Perimeter maximum 200". - English Paper Piecing: One-inch hexagons (7 total) sewn together by English Paper Piecing method to create 2 individual coasters using the stitched and turned method.
-Finished size is approximately 5" diameter.
-Optional: hexagon motif can be appliqued onto a larger fabric piece and be finished with batting and backing.
-Self-binding or attached binding is acceptable.
-Small amount of quilting is acceptable - 855 Non-traditional Fabrics Quilt: Sew a pieced top using non-traditional materials such as t-shirts, ties, bandanas, or denim.
-T-shirts must have interfacing and have sashing separating each block.
-Cotton fabric or fleece may be used for backing.
-Quilting must be done by the 4-H'er and be appropriate for the design.
-Perimeter must be larger than 200". - Original Design Quilt: Quilt top created by the 4-H'er.
-Must submit original design with the quilt and an explanation of the techniques used in the quilt.
-Quilting must be done by the 4-Her and be appropriate for the design.
-Applied binding with mitered corners or decorative edge finish appropriate for the design.
-Perimeter minimum 144". - Crazy Quilt Patchwork: Blocks constructed of irregularly shaped fabric pieces (can be specialty fabrics) embellished with a combination of ribbon work, specialty thread, embroidery stitches, and/or beadwork creating a finished crazy quilt design.
-The design can be created by hand or machine.
-Border is optional.